sangrambargetech/sangrambarge.com/content/blog/delete-branch-git-locally-remotely/index.md

 After you execute the above command, you will no longer be able to find the branch present in remote repository.

-If this post helped us, make sure you tweet about it so it can be helpful for others.
+If this post helped you, make sure you tweet about it so it can be helpful for others.